General Summary of Position:

 • Work fluctuates during the season; October, November, and April through June are very busy.

 • Museum Teachers have a say in the number and days of the week they are available to work.

-• The weekly schedule is inconsistent.
+• The weekly schedule varies.
 The number of bookings per week determines how many actual days per week Museum Teachers are on the weekly schedule.

-• The weekly schedule is posted and confirmed a week in advance.
+• The weekly schedule is posted and confirmed at least one week in advance.

 • Workdays are Monday-Friday from 8:30 a.m. to 3:00 p.m.

 • School groups visit from approximately 9:30 am to 1:30 pm.

 • Museum Teachers follow a specific Program Outline and itinerary each day.

 • Pay rate is hourly, with step increases as budget permits.

 • Training is included during orientation and scheduled throughout the year.

 Minimum Qualifications (Required):

 • Minimum of two years' experience working with children (e.g., classroom teacher or aide, after-school program presenter, scout leader, camp counselor, youth group leader)